p1atdev/stable-diffusion-webui-adverse-cleaner-tab/README.md

 # Features

-- Easy to remove [adverse noise](https://arxiv.org/abs/1412.6572) from a single image
+- Easy to remove [adversarial noise](https://arxiv.org/abs/1412.6572) from a single image
 - Batch processing that can remove noise from multiple images.

 # Screenshots